Beauty Hacks You Can Do in Less Than One Minute

 Caffeine eye creams help tighten things up temporarily, so puffiness goes down and you look more awake without doing anything dramatic.
 I tap a small amount under my eyes, give it a few seconds, and that’s it.
 They’re helpful when your eyes just need to look a little more awake.

-Lip Plumping with Cayenne Pepper
+Lip Plumping with Cinnamon or Peppermint Oil

 Leave-On Lip Mask